singsai/stream/README.md

-## A React/Redux Skeleton built with Yarn and Webpack 2
+## A basketball video streaming app that doesn't rely on Youtube

 ### Getting Started